 - Set SCANA's hiring policy regarding the employment of current or former employees of SCANA's external auditors;

-- As appropriate or required, meet periodically and separately, with management, SCANA’s General Counsel, Audit Services, the external auditors, the Corporate Compliance Officer and Audit Services, and the Risk Management Officer;
+- As appropriate or required, meet periodically and separately, with management, SCANA’s General Counsel, the external auditors, Corporate Compliance and Audit Services, and the Risk Management Officer;

 - Review with management and the external auditors the matters required by applicable professional and auditing standards relating to the conduct of the audit, including: (a) major issues regarding accounting principles and financial statement presentation, any significant changes in SCANA's selection or application of accounting principles, any major issues as to the adequacy of SCANA's internal controls and any special audit steps adopted in light of material control deficiencies; (b) issues relating to, and analyses prepared by management and/or the external auditors setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including the development, selection and disclosures of critical accounting estimates and analyses of the use of alternative assumptions, estimates or Generally Accepted Accounting Principles ("GAAP") methods and their effects on the financial statements; (c) the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements; and (d) the type and presentation of information to be included in earnings press releases (paying particular attention to any use of “pro forma” or “adjusted” non-GAAP information) and the financial information used as the basis for earnings guidance and briefings to analysts and rating agencies;